gelatodigital/limit-orders-lib/packages/limit-orders-lib/README.md

 Place limit buy and sell orders on Ethereum, Polygon and Fantom using Gelato Network.

+> :warning: :warning: :warning: **Warning** :warning: :warning: :warning: :
+> Version 2.0.0 introduced new features and our system changed to an approval/transferFrom flow.
+You should use the latest version available (>= 2.0.0).
+If you are using an old version you should update to the latest version immediately.
+Versions bellow 2.0.0 are being deprecated.

 ## [Demo - Sorbet Finance](https://www.sorbet.finance)

 ## Installation